Get paid to photograph and visit unique places.

-We’re looking for experienced outdoor and lifestyle photographers to join our nationwide community of Field Scouts.
+We’re looking for experienced outdoor and lifestyle photographers to join our nationwide community of Hipcamp Photographers.
 Stay at Hipcamp properties for free while earning extra cash for the photos you take and the experiences you make.

-Do Field Scouts get to bring friends on assignment?
+Do Hipcamp Photographers get to bring friends on assignment?

 Absolutely.
-We encourage scouts to bring respectful friends and campers on assignments with them when the property allows for it.
-As a Field Scout, we want you to experience the land to its fullest, and we believe this is best done with friends and family.
+We encourage our photographers to bring respectful friends and campers on assignments.
+As a Hipcamp Photographer, we want you to experience the land to its fullest, and we believe this is best done with friends and family.
 Note: Hipcamp Hosts’ occupancy rules still apply—only bring as many friends as are allowed.

 This is not a full-time position.
-Field Scouts are independent contractors.
+Hipcamp Photographers are independent contractors.

 Top 5 Frequently Asked Questions

 We have assignments available throughout the country, and new ones get added every day.
-You can see all assignments available throughout the country on the Field Scout dashboard.
-If you're an approved scout, you can claim any of these assignments at any time, and book the shoot for a day that works for you.
+All available assignments can be seen on the Hipcamp Photographer dashboard.
+If you're an approved photographer, you can claim any of these assignments at any time, and book the shoot for a day that works for you.

 How many assignments am I required to pick up?

-We have no requirement on the number of assignments that must be completed—Field Scouts are encouraged to pick up assignments whenever they have time.
+We have no set-requirement on the number of assignments that must be completed—Hipcamp Photographers are encouraged to pick up assignments whenever they can.

-However, if you have at least one available assignment near you for over 4 months and do not claim it, we may remove you from the program.
-(We have to ensure our scout base is reliable and active!)
+However, if a photographer has at least one available nearby assignment for over 1 year and does not claim it, we may remove them from the program.
+(We have to ensure our photographer base is reliable and active!)

 How many photos do I have to take per assignment?

 Each assignment consists of one property, and that property will have at least one listing.
 (Sometimes they'll have two or three, but it's usually one.)
 We ask that, at minimum, Hipcamp Photographers take 15-20 photos of the specific listing they’ve booked.
 A photo or two of any other listings (even just a quick exterior shot) can really help out the Host, but is optional and up to you.

 Do I have to stay overnight when on assignment?

 A free night’s stay is one reason many Hipcamp Photographers love going on assignments.
 That being said, you don't have to stay overnight if you'd prefer not to.
 Though we believe staying overnight helps provide a thorough experience of the property, you're welcome to simply stage shots during a day trip.
 Day trip deliverables are still expected to meet the same visual standards as a full overnight trip.